TheCuprum/ServiceClient/README.md

 Here are 4 pages: **index**, **login**, **order_list** and **transaction**.
 Each of them are single-page web application, sufficient data such as user tokens are shared via cookies.

-### Sytle Sheets
+### Style Sheets

 `common.css`, `common_small.css` and `common_complex.css` are styles that used in common among the project.

-`{page_name}-style.css` are styles that affect specific elements on corrsponding pages.
+`{page_name}-style.css` are styles that affect specific elements on corresponding  pages.

 ### Scripts

-`util.ts` contains funtions that used widely in this project. `config.ts` and `datatypes.ts` contains important constants and classes for other code to use.
+`util.ts` contains functions that used widely in this project. `config.ts` and `datatypes.ts` contains important constants and classes for other code to use.

 `{page_name}.ts` are scripts for each page.
 Maily divided into 4 parts: constants and global variables, functions, code main body and event handler registration.